The Spunky Curl Logo

 Farmland Area

-Brad and I arrived at the first checkpoint after 30 minutes.
-Following a 20 minute break, our group hiked another 40 minutes to the registration area where we paid the park entrance fee.
+After 30 minutes, Brad and I arrived at the first checkpoint, used the bathroom, and rested for 20 minutes.
+Our group hiked another 40 minutes to the registration area where we paid the park entrance fee.
 We covered a distance of 1.7 km (1.05 mi) with an elevation gain of 370 m (1,214 ft).
+Morale was high!

 Cloud Forest Area